wp-plugins/easy-appointments/readme.txt

 == Frequently Asked Questions ==

+= How to hide service / location / worker in front end part of form? =

+To do this you must create one location / worker or service and set Name that starts with underscore.
+For example : *_dummy*, *_location*...

 = In admin panel all pages from plugin are blank? =

 You have probably turned on option in PHP called asp_tags, you need to turn it off in order to plugin work properly.